Those Were the Days (Gene Raskin song): Those Were the Days

 McCartney also recorded Hopkin singing "Those Were the Days" in other languages for release in Spain (Qué tiempo tan feliz); in West Germany (An jenem Tag); in Italy (Quelli erano giorni); and in France (Le temps des fleurs).
-The non-English lyrics were also recorded by Dalida and Sandie Shaw.
+The non-English lyrics were also recorded by Gigliola Cinquetti, Dalida, and Sandie Shaw.

 "Those Were the Days" was given catalogue number APPLE 2.
 The APPLE 1 number had been taken by an unreleased version of Frank Sinatra's "The Lady Is a Tramp", which was recorded in 1968 for Maureen Starkey's 22nd birthday as a gift from Ringo Starr, under the name "The Lady is a Champ".
 It was the second single to be released on the Apple label; the first, "Hey Jude" by the Beatles, had retained the catalogue numbers used by Parlophone in the UK and Capitol in the US.

 Hopkin's version was released following her success on the UK television talent show Opportunity Knocks.
 Around the time of its release, popular singer Sandie Shaw was also asked to record the song by her management.
 Shaw's version was released as a single, but did not match the success of Hopkin's version.

+American singer Connie Francis sang the song on the Ed Sullivan Show on April 27, 1969, together with "The House I Live In".
+The performance was quite different from her other ones because the audience participated in the song.
+It was the second time she had sung the other song on the show.

 In the mid-1970s, after Hopkin's contract with Apple had ended, "Those Were the Days" and "Goodbye" were re-recorded with producer Tony Visconti, whom Hopkin had married in 1971.

 On 25 October 2010, Apple Records released Come and Get It: The Best of Apple Records, which included the original recordings of "Those Were the Days" and "Goodbye".
-The 'greatest hits' compilation album contained songs by artists who were signed to the Beatles' Apple record label between 1968 and 1973, and was the first multi-artist Apple compilation.
+The greatest hits compilation album contained songs by artists who were signed to the Beatles' Apple record label between 1968 and 1973, and was the first multi-artist Apple compilation.

 On 24 December 1969, the President of Equatorial Guinea, Francisco Macías Nguema, had 150 alleged coup plotters executed in the national stadium while the amplifier system played the Mary Hopkin recording of "Those Were the Days".
 It was supposedly one of the dictator's favorite songs.

-The tune of "Those Were the Days" was used for the Republic of Ireland football chant "Come On You Boys in Green".
+The tune of "Those Were the Days" was used for the Republic of Ireland football chant "Come On, You Boys in Green".

 In 2011, Hopkin's version of the song was used by Nando's South Africa in a satirical advertisement featuring Robert Mugabe as the "Last Dictator Standing".
-The commercial was axed quickly, due to the controversy it created and condemnation from pro-Mugabe loyalists.
+The commercial was quickly withdrawn as a result of the controversy it created and condemnation from pro-Mugabe loyalists.